 In the burial regulations of ancient Chinese emperors, martyrdom was the most cruel custom.
 Palace maids and concubines would be buried alive with the deceased emperor.
-The purpose of this custom was so that the deceased would still have servants and attendants in the afterlife , just as they did during their lifetime.
+The purpose of this custom was so that the deceased, even in the afterlife , would still have servants and attendants just like when they were alive.

 According to Jueshifan , the custom of sacrificial burial appeared during the Zhou Dynasty.
 During this period, the people chosen for sacrificial burial were slaves and prisoners of war.
 Later, during the feudal period, the emperors abused it, not only slaves but also concubines were buried with the king when he died.

-By the time of Qin Shi Huang, the custom of martyrdom was considered to be at its "peak", and the number of remains buried with him in his tomb has not been accurately counted to this day, and can be said to be countless.
+By the time of Qin Shi Huang, the custom of martyrdom was considered to be at its "peak", the number of remains buried with him in the mausoleum until now has not been accurately counted, it can be said that it is impossible to count.

 The number of concubines forced to be buried with Qin Shi Huang is countless.
 (Illustration: Sohu)